Arize-ai/client_python/src/arize/_generated/api_client/docs/RoleBindingsApi.md

 This fails because `resource_id` must encode a `PROJECT` ID when `resource_type` is `PROJECT`.

+**Authorization**
+Requires `ROLE_BINDING_CREATE` permission on the resource.
+This grants administrator-level authority on the resource, including the ability to assign any role visible in the account.
+If authorization fails, the endpoint returns `403`, including when the resource is nonexistent or outside the caller's account.
+If the target user or role is outside the caller's account, the endpoint returns `404` after store validation.

 Use `PATCH /v2/role-bindings/{binding_id}` to change the assigned role for an existing binding.